 All research articles undergo strict peer review with the final version published open access on Taylor & Francis Online, representing the ESTSS’ stand on free accessibility of research to the wider community.

-Choose quality Indexed in the Social Sciences Citation Index, the journal has a 2017 Impact Factor of 4.209, up 0.931 on 2016.
+Choose quality Indexed in the Social Sciences Citation Index, the journal has a 2018 Impact Factor of 3.020.

 Have your work seen EJPT is also indexed in a number of other databases, including the DOAJ, PubMed Central and SCOPUS, increasing the visibility of your research in the right places.

 How to submit